Foundations Minnesota - PRIDE Minneapolis

 Provider's Policy

 Wondering how you are going to pay for treatment can be daunting, but we’ve made it easier for you by accepting most insurances.
-With insurance most clients pay between $0-$2000 depending on individual plans.
+With insurance most clients pay between $0 and $2,000, depending on individual plans.
+Unfortunately, we do not accept Medicare or out-of-state Medicaid programs.

 In uptown Minneapolis, this Foundations center is home to the PRIDE Program, a specialized LGBTQ+ -centered addiction treatment and co-occurring mental health service.
 The program delivers inclusive, identity-informed care, addressing unique experiences, and helping clients feel understood and accepted.
 This location offers a day treatment program (PHP) with optional housing, intensive outpatient program (IOP), outpatient rehab, and virtual treatment options.
 Additional services within the PRIDE Program include sexual health education and support.